tucats/gopackages/compiler/README.md

 at the top of the loop with the next index value.

 The `continue` statement cannot be used outside of a `for` loop.

+## package
+Use the `package` statement to define a set of related functions in a package in the current source file.
+A give source file can only contain one package statement and it must be the first statement.

+    package factor

+This defines that all the functions and constants in this module will be defined in the `factor` package, and must be referenced with the `factor` prefix, as in

+    y := factor.intfact(55)

+This calls the function `intfact()` defined in the `factor` package.

+## import
+Use the `import` statement to include other files in the compilation of this program.
+The `import` statement cannot appear within any other block or function definition.
+Logically, the statement stops the current compilation, compiles the named object (adding any function and constant definitions to the named package) and then resuming the in-progress compilation.

+    import factor
+    import "factor"
+    import "factor.solve"

+All three of these have the same effect.
+The first assumes a file named "factor.solve" is found in the current directory.
+The second and third examples assume the quoted string contains a file path.
+If the suffix ".solve" is not included it is assumed.